p-siriphanthong/100-days-of-flutter/README.md

 **Day 24**

 - Force a reload user on starting the app (support disable or delete the user via the Firebase console)
+- Sign-in with Google in the iOS app